Updated for 2023

 Relying on an Accredited Certifier for Pool Inspection –

-E1 Accredited Certifiers are public officers who are authorised to inspect and check whether your swimming pool meets all the compliance standards proficiently.
-A public officer is engaged by the pool owner but must work in the public interest, which could mean the pool owner is asked to carry out works in order to comply.
-You should be aware that if the outcome of any inspection is not to your liking, this is not considered to be grounds for cancellation and your inspector is legally obliged to issue you with a Notice to Comply.
+E1 Accredited Certifiers are Public Officers who are authorised to inspect and check whether your swimming pool meets all the compliance standards proficiently.
+A Public Officer is engaged by the pool owner but is required to work in the public interest, which could mean the pool owner is asked to carry out works in order to comply.
+You should be aware that if the outcome of any inspection is not to your liking, this is not considered to be relevant and your inspector is legally obliged to issue you with a Notice to Comply.
+You may be asked to carry out works that you do not agree with however the authorities do not consider the pool owners viewpoints in the legislation.
+Private Certifiers have no discretionary authority and are not permitted to apply discretion because the pool owners asks them to.
 For further information on the roles and responsibilities of a pool owner and a private certifier, contact POOL CERTIFY, who can email you a Fair Trading Information Sheet.

 Final Consideration –

 Meeting all the swimming pool compliance requirements seems like a complex and difficult process.
-Many pool owners tell us their pool is compliant but they have failed to recognise the changes they have made over the years, such as building in BBQ’s, garden beds, adding a deck or making other significant changes.
-To follow the NSW swimming pool regulations, you may well need the guidance of our professional certifiers whether it be a formal inspection or on a consultation basis, however we know from experience that having a safe and fully compliant pool is achievable.
+Many pool owners tell us their pool is compliant but they have failed to recognise the changes they have made over the years, such as building in BBQ’s, garden beds, adding a deck or making other significant changes such as replacing boundary fencing or installing a new glass barrier.
+To follow the NSW swimming pool regulations, you may well need the guidance of our professional certifiers, however we know from experience that having a safe and fully compliant pool is achievable.
 Our advice is to only make changes to your pool enclosure after you have met with our professional.
 Many pool owners rely on conversations with non-professionals and go ahead with changes first and find that they have made costly mistakes and still cannot be issued with a Compliance Certificate.
-If you won’t see the value in engaging a professional, wait till you see how much the advice from a neighbour or friend can cost you!
+If you won’t see the value in engaging a professional, wait till you see how much the free advice from a neighbour or friend can cost you!

 Working with our trustworthy Pool Compliance Inspectors at Pool Certify is recommended to achieve a compliant pool enclosure in Sydney.